HIGHLIGHTS OF CROATIA 9D/8N

-Included transfers from Zagreb airport to Zagreb hotel followed orientational walk of Zagreb old town, a welcome drink and a welcome dinner.
+Your Croatia private tour start with an included transfers from Zagreb airport to Zagreb hotel followed by an orientational walk of Zagreb old town, a welcome drink and a welcome dinner.
 Your hotel Esplanade 5* or similar is just minutes walking from the old town.(D)

 DAY 2: ZAGREB – KUMROVEC – ZAGREB

 Zagreb is the largest city of Croatia.
 The city boasts a charming medieval ‘old city’ with the architecture and cobbled streets reminiscent of Vienna, Budapest, Prague and other Central-European capitals.Zagreb can offer its visitors the Barroque atmosphere of the Upper Town, picturesque open-air markets, diverse shopping facilities, an abundant selection of crafts and a choice of traditional cuisine.
 Zagreb is a city of green parks and walks, with many places to visit.
 Enjoy an included city tour of Zagreb, that covers all the main attractions of Zagreb.
 Starting at Ban Jelačić Square (the main Zagreb square), it includes St. Stephen‘s Cathedral (the biggest church in Croatia), farmers market Dolac, Stone Gate, Parliament and Government House, St. Mark‘s Church, St. Catherine‘s Church, Lotrščak Tower and Zagreb Funicular.